itsShinobi/Datum-Tech-Academic-Data-Analysis/README.md

 - **Improve Student Support:** Extra tutoring for courses with an average score below 50.
 - **Optimize Course Distribution:** Consider adding more courses to underrepresented departments.
 - **Increase Teacher Salaries:** Adjust salaries for teachers earning below average to improve retention.
-- **Enhance Student Enrollment:** Address missing enrollments to ensure all students actively learn.
+- **Enhance Student Enrollment:** Address missing enrollments to ensure all students are actively learning.

 ---